 Secondly, get our Flash Cards and Practice Tests.
 We’ve got 200 of each, and these are worth their weight in gold.
 Okay, they are digital so they don’t weigh anything (and no trees were harmed in their production), but they are super valuable because they give you a good understanding of what and how to study as well as a gauge of when you’re ready to pass.
-Currently, we are offering these study materials exclusively through our Unlimited Exam Prep Membership which gives you full access to both the 200 Practice Test questions and 200 Flash Cards for 12 months as well as unlimited exam prep study tools and continuing education for all of the LEED credentials (and the WELL AP credential too)!
+Currently, we are also offering these study materials with our most popular education offering GBES UNLIMITED which gives you full access to both the 200 Practice Test questions and 200 Flash Cards for 12 months as well as unlimited exam prep study tools and continuing education for all of the LEED credentials (and the WELL AP credential too)!

 STEP 3 – KNOW WHAT TO STUDY

 The Candidate Handbook (read pages 10-16) and our SITES AP Practice Tests are most helpful for determining what to study.
 The candidate handbook tells you what concepts are tested over and how many questions come from that knowledge domain.
 Our practice tests were made following the candidate handbook in combination with taking the actual exam.

 #1 SITES AP STUDY TOOLS (PRACTICE TESTS AND FLASH CARDS):

 Per the candidate handbook, the exam assesses candidates’ abilities at three cognitive levels:

 • Recall Questions: These questions assess a candidate’s ability to recall factual material that is presented in a similar context to the exam references.

 • Application Questions: These questions provide the candidate with a novel problem or scenario that the candidate can solve using familiar principles or procedures described in the exam references.